-9. Payment cards
+8. Payment cards

-- 9.1.
-No Debit Card will be issued for use by the Clerk. - 9.2.
-A pre-paid debit card may be issued to Councilors with varying limits.
+- 8.1.
+Any Debit Card issued for use will be specifically restricted to the Clerk/ RFO and will also be restricted to a single transaction maximum value of £500 unless authorised by council or finance committee in writing before any order is placed. - 8.2.
+A pre-paid debit card may be issued to employees with varying limits.
 These limits will be set by the council.
-Transactions and purchases made will be reported to the council and authority for topping-up shall be at the discretion of the council. - 9.3.
-Any corporate credit card or trade card account opened by the council will be specifically restricted to use by bank signatories and any balance shall be paid in full each month.
+Transactions and purchases made will be reported to the council and authority for topping-up shall be at the discretion of the council. - 8.3.
+Any trade card account opened by the council will be specifically restricted to use by the Clerk/RFO and any balance shall be paid in full each month. - 8.4.
+Personal credit or debit cards of members or staff shall not be used except for expenses of up to £250 including VAT, incurred in accordance with council policy, in extreme exceptional circumstances.